 The activities of the Commission's executive are overseen by the members of the Commission (Commissioners).
-The Commission Law provides that the Commission shall consist of a minimum of five members and a maximum of seven members elected by the States of Guernsey from persons nominated by the Policy Council and appearing to it to be persons having knowledge, qualifications or experience appropriate to the development and supervision of finance business in the Bailiwick.
-The Chairman is appointed for a period of 1 year from amongst the Commissioners and is elected by the States following nomination by the Policy Council.
-The Vice-Chairman is appointed for a period of 1 year by the Commissioners.
-Each member is appointed as a Commissioner for a period not exceeding 3 years.
+The Commission Law provides that the Commission shall consist of a minimum of five members and a maximum of seven members elected by the States of Guernsey from persons nominated by the Policy Council and appearing to it to be persons having knowledge, gualifications or experience appropriate to the development and supervision of finance business in the Bailiwick.
+The Chairman is appointed for a period of one year from amongst the Commissioners and is elected by the States following nomination by the Policy Council.
+The Vice-Chairman is appointed for a period of one year by the Commissioners.
+Each member is appointed as a Commissioner for a period not exceeding three years.
 A member whose term of office has come to an end is eligible for re-election.
 The Chairman and Vice-Chairman are also eligible for re-election to their positions.
 A member of the Commission must retire on reaching the age of 72 years.

-The Commission currently has 6 Commissioners: Peter Harwood, David Mallett, Susie Farnon, Howard Flight, Alex Rodger and Cees Schrauwers.
+The Commission currently has six Commissioners: Peter Harwood, David Mallett, Susie Farnon, Howard Flight, Alex Rodger and Cees Schrauwers.
 A brief résumé for each Commissioner is provided on pages 6 and 7 of this report.
-All of the Commissioners are non-executive - 3 reside in Guernsey, with the remainder living in the United Kingdom.
+All of the Commissioners are nonexecutive - three reside in the Guernsey, with the remainder living in the United Kingdom.

-At the beginning of 2008 there were 5 Commissioners.
+At the beginning of 2008 there were five Commissioners.
 At the end of 2007 Rosemary Radcliffe tendered her resignation on health grounds and in May 2008 Cees Schrauwers was elected as Commissioner to complete her term of office.
-Following election by the States of Guernsey, Commissioners must swear an oath before the Royal Court before attending meetings.
 There were 13 meetings of the Commissioners in 2008.
-The attendance of the individual Commissioners at these meetings was as follows: Peter Harwood -13, David Mallett - 13, Susie Farnon - 13, Howard Flight - 11, Alex Rodger (sworn in February) - 10, Cees Schrauwers (sworn in July) - 4.
+The attendance of the individual Commissioners at these meetings was as follows: Peter Harwood - 13, David Mallett - 13, Susie Farnon - 13, Howard Flight -11, Alex Rodgers (appointed February - 10, Cees Schrauwers (sworn in July) - 4.
 Prior to each meeting, Commissioners are provided with a full information pack to support the meeting's agenda.